WakiMak/trentent.github.io-forked/_posts/2015-07-09-citirx-universal-print-server-more-zebra-label-printer-troubleshooting-tips.md

 Scenario 1 - Printing directly to the print queue with the "ZDesigner LP 2824" driver
 Scenario 2 - Printing through the Citrix Universal Print Driver via UPS.

-Trying both scenarios caused my cpviewer.exe to hang/freeze. Â This is where I learned the cpviewer utility ONLY works with EMF-type SPL files. Â Trying to read a RAW file will cause it to hang. Â I was able to verify it was RAW by looking at the preferences for the print driver:
+Trying both scenarios caused my cpviewer.exe to hang/freeze.
+This is where I learned the cpviewer utility ONLY works with EMF-type SPL files.
+Trying to read a RAW file will cause it to hang.
+I was able to verify it was RAW by looking at the preferences for the print driver:

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-t9k7jPqTgZY/VZ7jpxL5YOI/AAAAAAAAA9Q/YCDg_0KBO7k/s1600/Screen%2BShot%2B2015-07-09%2Bat%2B3.10.56%2BPM.png"><img src="http://1.bp.blogspot.com/-t9k7jPqTgZY/VZ7jpxL5YOI/AAAAAAAAA9Q/YCDg_0KBO7k/s320/Screen%2BShot%2B2015-07-09%2Bat%2B3.10.56%2BPM.png" width="280" height="320" border="0" /></a>